opnfv/functest/docs/testing/developer/devguide/index.rst

 Please note that each exclusion must be justified. the goal is not to exclude test cases because they do not pass.
 Several scenarios reached the 100% criteria.
-So it is expected in the patch submited to exclude the cases to indicate the reasons of the exclusion.
+So it is expected in the patch submitted to exclude the cases to indicate the reasons of the exclusion.